Last updated on June 22nd, 2022

 - Ask your clinical team to give you coaching.
 Many teams don't do it, presumably because they themselves don't have that particular expertise.
 A few think it's better for parents to work it all out by themselves — I think that's a very weird (and ineffective) theory of empowerment, so keep asking.

-- I offer coaching by video call.
+- I offer online workshops.